wg469282/Datalog/README.md

 # Datalog Parallel Deriver

 This repository contains a Java implementation of a query evaluation engine for a simplified Datalog language, including both single-threaded and parallel derivation backends.
-The project is designed as a teaching and experimentation platform for recursive query evaluation, fixed-point semantics, and basic concurrent programming patterns in Java.
+This project was completed as part of the concurrent programing course at the [University of Warsaw](https://www.mimuw.edu.pl/en/).
 ## Features

 - Single-threaded `SimpleDeriver` that evaluates Datalog queries using depth-first, top-down derivation.